Updated 30 September 2020

-Until the end of July the government will continue to pay 80% of wages up to a limit of £2,500 for each furloughed employee.
-They will also pay the employer NICs and pension contributions for the same staff.
+Until the end of July the government continued to pay 80% of wages up to a limit of £2,500 for each furloughed employee.
+They also paid the employer NICs and pension contributions for the same staff.

-From 1 August the government will continue to pay 80% of furloughed wages up to a limit of £2,500; however they will no longer pay the employer NICs and pension contributions, this cost must be met by the employer.
+From 1 August the government continued to pay 80% of furloughed wages up to a limit of £2,500; however they no longer paid the employer NICs and pension contributions, this cost must be met by the employer.

 From 1 September the government will pay 70% of furloughed wages up to a limit of £2,187.50.
 Employers must make up the 10% shortfall up to a cap of £2,500 and must also pay all employer NICs and pension contributions.